 |Conservative Agenda of Car-Dependent Housing Development, Ignoring Sound Planning, the Bypass Inquiry Result and Reality|

-Most Westbury people were against the Fruit Bat Eastern Bypass project, which went badly for WC at the Planning Inquiry where there were twice as many Wiltshire residents voicing their objections as those who wanted a bypass around Westbury.
+Most Westbury area people were against WC's Fruit Bat Eastern Bypass project, which failed dismally at the Planning Inquiry where there were twice as many Wiltshire residents voicing their objections as those who wanted a bypass around Westbury.

 As if challenging the planning process which rejected its Eastern Bypass scheme, Wiltshire Council appears to hope to resurrect the counter-productive project by means of road-linked development.

-Here is a diagram of Wiltshire Council's suggested new housing development sites for Westbury:
+Here is a map of Wiltshire Council's suggested new housing development sites around Westbury:

-Note a preponderance of development zoned for the eastern side of Westbury and how much of it matches the previously intended route of Wiltshire Council's since-refused eastern bypass project.
+Note a preponderance of development zoned on the eastern side of Westbury and how much of it matches the previously intended route of Wiltshire Council's formally ruled-out Eastern Bypass.

-The obvious possibility of new housing along the proposed bypass route was discussed at the Inquiry.
-Wiltshire Council basically denied that that there was any linkage or indeed that it could ever happen.
+The probability of new housing along the proposed bypass route was discussed at the Inquiry.
+Wiltshire Council then denied that there was any linkage or indeed that it could ever happen.

-New homes which are dependent upon cars will produce increased road traffic to choke the roads.
+New homes that are dependent on cars will create increased road traffic to choke the roads.